AdobeDocs/campaign-standard.en/help/start/using/interface-description.md

 ### Help {#help}

+>[!NOTE]
+>
+>This improvement is a private beta and will be deployed for all customers in 2021.

 * **[!UICONTROL Search]** allows you to retrieve documentation, articles and videos and filter content by solution

 * **[!UICONTROL Help]** tab
-  * Links gives you quick access to articles, documentation and videos related to the page you are browsing
+  * Links gives you quick access to articles, documentation and videos related to the page you are browsing.
   * **[!UICONTROL Learning]** this link  allows you to access to Experience League.
   * **[!UICONTROL Community]** this link allows you access the forum dedicated to your questions on ACS.

 * **[!UICONTROL Support]** tab allows you to create a support ticket and contact us by phone or Twitter.

-* **[!UICONTROL Feedback ]** tab enables you to share issues and ideas about the solution.
+* **[!UICONTROL Feedback]** tab enables you to share issues and ideas about the solution.

   ![](assets/ux_help.png)